-Gas-Pressure testing ensures the gas coming it into the home is at the right pressure.
-This is done at the gas meter and requires the temporary installation of a gas-pressure gauge.
+Gas pressure testing ensures the gas coming it into the home is at the right pressure and is done at the gas meter and requires the temporary installation of a gas pressure gauge.

-Al’s Plumbing, Heating and Air Conditioning performs gas-pressure testing for your home.
-We can schedule an appointment at you convenience, Call 972-225-5257 / 972-Call-Als.
+Al’s Plumbing, Heating, and Air Conditioning performs gas pressure testing for your home.
+We can schedule an appointment at your convenience, Call 214-CALL-ALS.

 Why Gas Pressure Is Important

-Methane gas is a by-product of decomposing organic matter.
-If you pass a Landfill, you may see pipes with flames.
-This is the methane gas (generated by the landfill) being burned.
+Methane gas is a byproduct of decomposing organic matter.
+If you pass a landfill, you may see pipes with flames, which is the methane gas (generated by the landfill) burning.
 Natural gas is predominately methane.
 Natural gas is colorless, tasteless and (in its natural state) odorless.
-Utility companies add a distinctive odorant to natural gas so leaks can be quickly and easily identified.
+Utility companies add a distinctive odorant to identify natural gas leaks, quickly and easily.

-Natural gas is delivered to you by pipeline.
-Compressor stations move the gas through pipelines at approximately 750 psi (pounds per squre inch).
+Natural gas delivers to you by pipeline.
+Compressor stations move the gas through pipelines at approximately 750 psi (pounds per square inch).
 These gas pipelines deliver the gas to your utility’s gas-supply grid.

 There, the gas is regulated down to high, medium, or low pressure and fed into the gas distribution system.
 Then the individual service lines deliver gas to the structures.
 As gas enters your home, its pressure is typically around .25 psi (pounds per square inch) or 1/4 of 1 pound of pressure.